 - For men swear an oath by one who’s greater, and confirmation of the oath brings every dispute of theirs to an end.

-- so that through two unchangeable matters in which it’s impossible for God to lie, we – the men who fled to Him for refuge – might have strong encouragement to hold fast to the hope which is set before us,
+- so that through two unchangeable matters in which it’s impossible for God to lie, we – the men who fled to Him for refuge – might have strong encouragement to hold fast to the hope set before us,

-- which we have like an anchor of the soul; both firm and steadfast, even entering into the inner veil,2“veil” this Greek word is used in other places to refer to the veil in the temple which separated the Holy place from the Most Holy Place.
+- which we have like an anchor of the soul; both firm and steadfast, even entering into the inner veil,4“veil” this Greek word is used in other places to refer to the veil in the temple which separated the Holy place from the Most Holy Place.

 Next: Hebrews chapter 7